skl3/ml-test-trading-bots/README.md

 Conclusion
 ----------
-The linear regression model seemed to do
+The linear regression model seemed to do the best of all the models in terms of Sharpe Ratio by far.
+Granted in the future when testing many parameters when creating the classifiers can still be tweaked to improve it like increasing the number of max_iterations.